TheNooB2706/kdenlive-network-render/README.md

 * `--no-cleanup`
  Same as server, if this is set, temporary file (at `--program-dir`) will not be deleted on exit.

+* `-v`, `--verbose`
+ Enable verbose mode.
+I think you know what this is, basically printing extra info.

+* `--version`
+ Check version number with this.

 # Development
 [(Back to top)](#table-of-contents)